In this section

 Insertion of an intercostal catheter (ICC) enables drainage of air or fluid from the pleural space, allowing negative intra-thoracic pressures to be re-established leading to lung re-expansion.

-Establish patient on continuous cardiac monitoring and pulse
+Establish patient on continuous cardiac monitoring and pulse oximetry

 Reassess ABCs and ensure ICC is functioning